SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 * Inter-domain SAVNET provisioning.

-Note that the information can be delivered at anytime and is required reliable delivery for the management channel implementation.
+Note that the information can be delivered at any time and requires reliable delivery for the management channel implementation.

-The information channel serves as a means to transmit the SAV-specific Information and general information from various sources including the RIB and RPKI ROA objects and ASPA Objects.
+The information channel serves as a means to transmit the SAV-specific Information and general information from various sources including the RIB and RPKI ROA objects and RPKI ASPA Objects.
 Additionally, it can carry telemetry information, such as metrics pertaining to forwarding performance, the count of spoofing packets and discarded packets, provided that the inter-domain SAVNET has access to such data.
 The information channel can include information regarding the prefixes associated with the spoofing traffic, as observed until the most recent time.

 # Partial/Incremental Deployment

 The inter-domain SAVNET architecture MUST ensure support for partial/incremental deployment as it is not feasible to deploy it simultaneously in all ASes.
-The partial/incremental deployment of the inter-domain SAVNET architecture consists of different apsects, which include the partial/incremental deployment itself and the partial/incremental deployment of the information sources.
+The partial/incremental deployment of the inter-domain SAVNET architecture consists of different aspects, which include the partial/incremental deployment of the architecture and the partial/incremental deployment of the information sources.

 Within the architecture, the general information like the prefixes and topological information from RPKI ROA Objects and ASPA Objects and the routing information from the RIB can be obtained locally when the corresponding sources are available.
-Even when both SAV-specific information and the prefixes and topological information from RPKI ROA Objects and ASPA Objects are not available, the routing information from the RIB can be used to generate SAV rules.
+Even when both SAV-specific Information and the information from RPKI ROA Objects and ASPA Objects are not available, the routing information from the RIB can be used to generate SAV rules.

-Furthermore, it is not mandatory for all ASes to deploy SAV-specific message processors for SAV-specific information.
+Furthermore, it is not mandatory for all ASes to deploy SAV-specific message processors for SAV-specific Information.
 Instead, a SAV-specific message processor should be able to effortlessly establish a logical neighboring relationship with another AS that has deployed a SAV-specific message processor.
-The connections for communicating SAV-specific information can be achieved by manual configurations set by operators or an automatic mechanisms.This flexibility enables the architecture to accommodate varying degrees of deployment, promoting interoperability and collaboration among participating ASes.
-During the partial/incremental deployment of SAV-specific message processor, the SAV-specific information for the ASes which do not deploy SAV-specific message processor can not be obtained.
+The connections for communicating SAV-specific Information can be achieved by manual configurations set by operators or an automatic neighbor discovery mechanism.
+This flexibility enables the architecture to accommodate varying degrees of deployment, promoting interoperability and collaboration among participating ASes.
+During the partial/incremental deployment of SAV-specific message processor, the SAV-specific Information for the ASes which do not deploy SAV-specific message processor can not be obtained.
 To protect the prefixes of these ASes, inter-domain SAVNET architecture can use the SAV-related information from the general information in the SIB to generate SAV rules.
-At least, the routing information from the RIB or FIB can be always available in the SIB.
+At least, the routing information from the RIB can be always available in the SIB.

 As more ASes adopt the inter-domain SAVNET architecture, the "deployed area" expands, thereby increasing the collective defense capability against source address spoofing.
 Furthermore, if multiple "deployed areas" can be logically interconnected across "non-deployed areas", these interconnected "deployed areas" can form a logical alliance, providing enhanced protection against address spoofing.
-Especially, along with more ASes deploy SAV-specific message processor and support the communication of SAV-specific Information, the generated SAV rules of the inter-domain SAVNET architecture to protect these ASes will become more accurate, as well as enchancing the protection capability agaist source address spoofing for the inter-domain SAVNET architecture.
+Especially, along with more ASes deploy SAV-specific message processor and support the communication of SAV-specific Information, the generated SAV rules of the inter-domain SAVNET architecture to protect these ASes will become more accurate, as well as enhancing the protection capability against source address spoofing for the inter-domain SAVNET architecture.

 In addition, releasing the SAV functions of the inter-domain SAVNET architecture incrementally is one potential way to reduce the deployment risks and can be considered in its deployment by network operators: